SE-UUlm/snowballr/wiki/Contributing.md

 implementation.
 While creating a draft pull request gives you direct feedback from the CI/CD pipeline, it also clutters the pull request list.
 So it's up to you whether you want to create a draft pull request or not.

-When starting to work on an issue, ensure that the issue is assigned to you and part of our project `SnowballR`.
+When starting to work on an issue, ensure that the issue is assigned to you and part of our project SnowballR.
 Furthermore, make sure you set the status to `In progress` and the iteration to the current one (if that is not already done). **Prefer** to work on issues that are already assigned to you and part of the current iteration/sprint.